Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Visa

 Foreigners require a visa to enter Nepal, but Indians don't.
 Most people can get a visa when they arrive at Kathmandu International Airport.
 The current fee is USD 50 for 30 days, payable in cash.
 Citizens of China and SAARC countries receive a free visa.
-Also, we recommend you to inform your country embassy or consulate of your visit to Nepal and your travel partner here.
+We also recommend registering your trip with your home country's embassy or consulate before you fly.

 Travel insurance